Some were used in other Basics to speed up the print process for

 Dim lpReadRegion As SMALL_RECT

-Dim size As coord, ul As coord
+Dim size As coord, ul

 Static As String sBuffer(50) '= 50 pages